brettz9/webappfind/atyourcommand/README.md

 # Immediate to-dos

 1. **Display of commands** in context menu or with list of commands in edit mode (with the list of commands pre-opened) or in new command mode (with the list pre-closed)

-1. **Add separate multiple selects:**
+1. **Add separate multiple selects**
     1. Pull-down to choose main selector
     1. Non-hidden nodes (to be tied to self); also allows text box entry for selector